Viewpoint, tense, and narrative distance

-This week I’m taking us on a tour of something which gets taken for granted: viewpoint.
-Viewpoint, in a nutshell, is the perspective through which your story is told, the eyes observing what happens.
+The narrative point of view, in a nutshell, is the perspective through which your story is told—the eyes observing what happens.

-Most would say there are three types of viewpoint, but to make things easier I’m going to say there’s four.
-Bear with me.
+Most would say there are three types of viewpoint, but to throw a spanner in the works and for the sake of clarity, I’m going to say there are four.
 You’ve got first person, second person, third person limited, and third person omniscient.
 Yes the last two are both third person, but they’re markedly different.
-Let’s take a look at each, before taking a quick glance at tense and lastly narrative distance.

 This is the viewpoint of ‘I’.